g0nz4rth/uber-fare-price-prediction/README.md

-fuel-consump-regression-with-api
+Product-Store Demand Forecast Research Environment
 ==============================

-This is an end-to-end machine learning project where I'm creading a regression model for ships' fuel consumption with a professional model serving rest api.
+This is an end-to-end machine learning project where I'm creating a demand forecasting system at a product-store level, using data from a Kaggle competition.

 Project Organization
 ------------